-The end of tax year, 5th April 2021 marks the time that you need to work on your tax return.
-To avoid penalties, it is important that you understand PAYE Tax and UK self assessment tax and other related information, including UK Tax Returns and PAYE Tax Returns that will give you extra money to spend.
+The end of the tax year, 5th April 2021, marks the time you need to work on your tax return.
+To avoid penalties, you must understand PAYE Tax and UK self-assessment tax and other related information, including UK Tax Returns and PAYE Tax Returns that will give you extra money to spend.
 Filing a PAYE tax return with us is also one way to determine if you paid more than or not enough tax.
-You never know, you might be owed some tax back and with our service, there’s no charge if you’re not owed a refund.
+You never know, you might be owed some tax back, and with our service, there’s no charge if you’re not owed a refund.
 Find out how to claim a PAYE tax refund in this helpful guide.

 How PAYE works – The basics

-Tax on employee income is deducted by means of the PAYE scheme, a system for collecting tax that is used in the UK.
+Tax on employee income is deducted through the PAYE scheme, a system for collecting the tax used in the UK.
 It involves three parties—you, your employer, and HMRC.

 HMRC will calculate a tax code for you and forward the information to your employer.

 Based on your PAYE or tax code, tax from your taxable income is directly deducted by your employer from your pay.
-It is your employer who will work out how much tax will be deducted from your weekly or monthly pay.
+Your employer will determine how much tax will be deducted from your weekly or monthly payments.

 National Insurance contributions will also be deducted on top of the PAYE Tax.